rafamagalhas/Agile-Methodology/README.md

 School project about the agile methodology of software developer.

-This project was about how to creating a CRUD using PHP.
+This project was about how to creating a CRUD using PHP, besides HTML5, CSS3 and JS.
 It's developed in gruop, each group person worked in a feature.